-The R3Water project is funded by the European Commission under the Framework Programme 7.
-It has started in January 2014 and will run 42 months with a budget of 7.8 M€ co-funded by the European Commission.
-The consortium, coordinated by IVL Swedish Environmental Research Institute, unites 12 technological partners from seven European countries with involvement of SME’s and RTD centers amongst others.
+The R3Water project was funded by the European Commission under the Framework Programme 7.
+It started in January 2014 and has run 42 months with a budget of 7.8 M€ co-funded by the European Commission.
+The consortium, coordinated by IVL Swedish Environmental Research Institute, united 12 technological partners from seven European countries with involvement of SME’s and RTD centers amongst others.

-The main objective of the project is to demonstrate solutions that support the transition from a treatment plant for urban wastewater to a production unit of different valuables.
+The main objective of the project was to demonstrate solutions that support the transition from a treatment plant for urban wastewater to a production unit of different valuables.